 Ingmar Gorman, Ph.D.

-He is the Director of the Psychedelic Education and Continuing Care Program, where he leads groups, workshops, and treats individual clients.
+He is the Administrative Director of the Psychedelic Education and Continuing Care Program, where he leads groups, trainings, and works with individual clients.
 Dr. Gorman is Site Co-Principal Investigator and therapist on a Phase 3 clinical trial studying the potential psychotherapeutic utility of MDMA for post-traumatic stress disorder and an NIH funded Postdoctoral Fellow at New York University.